Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 1. Apoqliphort Towers

 While the alternative Apoqliphort available, Apoqliphort Skybase, is by no means bad, there's little reason to pick it when you have a legendary titan like Towers available.
-Once banned for it fierce powers, it's now only semi-limited, letting you place up to two in your deck.
-Needing three Qli tributes to normal summon, Towers wields a mighty 3000 ATK and decreases the ATK and DEF of all special summoned cards on the field, meaning even your enemies who may have been able to take it down will now have their ATK lowered to the point of losing in battle.
+Once banned for it fierce powers, it's now unlimited and needs three Qli tributes to normal summon, Towers wields a mighty 3000 ATK and decreases the ATK and DEF of all special summoned cards on the field, meaning even your enemies who may have been able to take it down will now have their ATK lowered to the point of losing in battle.

 Even better, Towers can (once per turn) force your opponent to send a monster from their field or hand (they get to choose) to the graveyard, a brutal effect that punishes foes even if their field is already empty.
 But best of all, Towers is completely immune to all spells, traps, and effects of monsters whose level or rank is lower than it, meaning the only way to remove it is in battle (not easy with the ATK decrease) or with a level/rank 10 monster removal (which many decks don't even have).
 Never drop your guard in a duel, but if you can get a Towers out, odds are good you've won.